 - Remove the chicken to a bowl and set aside.

 - Add the farfalle, water, white wine, garlic and sundried tomatoes to the pot.
 Cover and bring to a boil over high heat.
 Reduce heat to low and simmer for 12-14 minutes, until tender.

 - Remove from heat.
 Stir in the chicken and basil.
 Taste and adjust seasoning as desired.

-This recipe comes from my cookbook One-Pot Pasta, published by Rockridge Press in January 2019.
+This recipe comes from my cookbook One-Pot Pasta, published by Rockridge Press.
 One-Pot Pasta is available where books are sold including indie bookstores.
 Signed copies are available from The Briar Patch in Bangor, Maine.